Celine Dion Warns Trump: Don’t Do It!

 In Dion’s situation, the concern extends beyond copyright issues to her image and reputation.
 The Trump campaign’s use of a video showing Dion performing “My Heart Will Go On” could have mistakenly suggested that she supported the candidate, a notion that her team swiftly refuted.
 Her management stressed that the use was unauthorized and that Dion did not support or endorse it in any way.

 The incident’s timing is also notable, as Dion had recently made a high-profile return to the stage after a prolonged absence due to health issues.
-Just two weeks earlier, she had surprised fans with a performance at the opening ceremony of the Paris Olympics, her first since 2020.
+She had surprised fans with a performance at the opening ceremony of the Paris Olympics, her first since 2020.
 The singer, who revealed in 2022 that she had been diagnosed with stiff-person syndrome, has largely kept a low profile in recent years, making her reappearance all the more significant.

 For Donald Trump, the unauthorized use of Dion’s music will unlikely deter him from continuing to use popular songs at his rallies.
 His campaign has long been known for its eclectic playlist, including everything from patriotic anthems to musical theater numbers.
 However, the repeated clashes with artists over the use of their music raise questions about the campaign’s approach and the potential legal and reputational risks involved.